joseph-salmon/pito-press-v2/site/about.md

 —

 _* pito (‘pi’ as in ‘peapod’ and ‘to’ as in ‘tornado’) translates from te reo Māori to ‘belly button’.
 A pito is a permanent reminder of our whakapapa.
 We are connected to those who have come before us, and those who are yet to come._

+—

+image credit: de Vegt Photography